ujjwal717/bike-sales-data-cleaning/README.md

 # bike-data-cleaning
 It is a project in which I cleaned a bike sales dataset using SQL and SQL Queries.

 I have used PostgreSQL as the RDBMS for the task of accessing and managing the database.
+I have also attached a txt file that contains all the SQL quries that I performed.

 In this project, I have dealt with various problem that we encounter generally when we have an uncleaned dataset.
 Some of the tasks that I perfomed are :-